-Immunizations & Lab Services
+Immunizations and Lab Services

 U.S. studies indicate that about 65% of internationally adopted children have no written records of immunizations, and in cases where records exist they are often only partially complete.